csilva10/Cardano-Coding-Test/readme.md

 # Cardano Software Engineer Coding Test
+## Note
+### Java Program
+The solution to the Java Program is in the master branch.
+### SQL
+The solution to the SQL Code is in the path Cardano-Coding-Test/src/main/resources/SQL.txt

 ## Java
 This is a skeleton Java / Gradle version of the test
 ## Test